John Green: The Fault in Our Stars and adaptations

 Green had announced in August 2009 he was writing a new book titled The Sequel.
 The work was later scrapped, with parts integrated into his next book, The Fault in Our Stars, released on January 10, 2012.
-Green's fourth solo novel, the story is about Hazel, a 16-year-old girl living in Indianapolis, Indiana, who has thyroid cancer.
+Green's fourth solo novel, the story is about Hazel Grace Lancaster, a 16-year-old girl living in Indianapolis, Indiana, who has thyroid cancer.
 She is forced by her parents to attend a support group where she meets and falls in love with 17-year-old Augustus Waters, an ex-basketball player, amputee, and survivor of osteosarcoma.
 Green was inspired by his friendship with Esther Earl, as well as his time working as a student chaplain in a children's hospital.
 In an interview with The Atlantic in 2013, he stated, "The kids I met [while working as a student chaplain] were funny and bright and angry and dark and just as human as anybody else.
 And I really wanted to try to capture that.
 I felt that the stories that I was reading sort of oversimplified and sometimes even dehumanized them. [...]
 I wanted to argue for their humanity, their complete humanity."
 He crafted the novel in collaboration with his long-time editor Julie Strauss-Gabel.
 Green signed all 150,000 copies of the first printing.